Havana syndrome: FBI investigations

 In 2018, the FBI produced two reports on AHIs.
 The first, internally released in January, was a non-public report by the FBI's Operational Technology Division which found no evidence of a sonic attack or involvement of foreign adversaries.

 A second FBI investigation in 2018 was conducted by the Behavioral Analysis Unit, which visited Havana and came to the assessment that the individuals were experiencing a mass psychogenic illness.
-The investigators did not speak to any of the affected people directly, instead relying on prior interviews other FBI investigators conducted with persons that reported AHIs.
+The investigators did not speak to any of the affected people directly, instead relying on prior interviews other FBI investigators conducted with people that reported AHIs.
 According to The New Yorker, the unit also reviewed the patient histories compiled by the patients' neuropsychologists and other physicians, who had already ruled out mass psychogenic illness as a cause.

 A November 2018 article in The New Yorker reported that the FBI's investigation was hindered by conflict with the CIA: the CIA was reluctant to reveal, even to other U.S. government agencies, the identities of affected officers because of concern about possible leaks.
 Federal rules on the privacy of employee medical records also hindered the investigation.